rmoehn/farlamp/README.md

 - [How to turn SupAmp into ReAmp?](supamp-reamp.pdf) – Less detailed and less polished analysis of how to approach the first project phase.
-- [What I need for the Farlamp draft](draft-basis.pdf) – Will contain all the information I need for planning a draft.
+- [What I need for the Farlamp draft](draft-basis.pdf) – Will contain all the information I need for planning a draft of the paper.
 - [Project outline](farlamp-plan.pdf) – Overview of iterations, tasks,
   estimates, deadlines and status.

-The other files are only useful for me.
+There are more files, but they are only useful for me.
 The code won't be published here, because it will be based on the code from CSASupAmp, which underlies some strict publication policy.

 ## Glossary